'Five ways to wellbeing' for registered managers

-In this blog, she talks about why it’s important for registered managers to look after their own wellbeing.
-She says that starting with a ‘healthy self’ enables her to better support the health and wellbeing of people who live and work in her service.
-She’s used Skills for Care’s 'Wellbeing for registered managers: a practical survival guide' to help.
+Registered Manager, Julie, says that starting with a 'healthy self' enables her to better support the health and wellbeing of people who live and work in her service.

 I love my job and feel very proud to have a fantastic team that’s fully committed to ensuring the individuals we support have meaningful and fulfilled lives - but it’s not always easy.

 My role can be quite demanding - I’m the responsible person who’s registered and vetted by the Care Quality Commission (CQC) and governed by the local authority.

 I manage the service and lead our team, which includes been responsible for the safety and wellbeing of everyone who lives and works in the service.

 But without looking after your own wellbeing, it’s difficult to achieve a well-led, caring, safe, effective and responsive service.

 We’re usually looking after everyone else, so making time for yourself is really important.
 Registered managers are challenged every day so we need the opportunity to offload and have time to reflect.

 Julie’s used Skills for Care’s 'Wellbeing for registered managers: a practical survival guide' to help.
 It’s based around the ‘five ways to wellbeing’ approach which includes these key aspects - ‘connect’, ‘be active’, ‘take notice’, ‘keep learning’ and ‘give’.

 How are you using the ‘Five ways to wellbeing’ approach in your service?

 It’s useful to know that many other managers are in the same boat as me and that we all need time to reflect on our own wellbeing.
 The ‘Five ways’ are really helpful.